Electricity Bill Explainer

 This is the date range and number of days that this bill covers.

 This shows your energy usage and charges for the time periods specified in your contract.
-The energy usage is net of any generation back into the grid.
+The energy usage may be net of any generation back into the grid if you have a solar arrangement that allows for this.
 The time periods may be different depending on the State this site is in.

 Charges relate to the various legislated State and Federal government green schemes.
 These Schemes may differ depending on which State the site is in.